andrez-pinto/andrez-pinto/README.md

 Hi👋, my name is Andres, I'm a colombian Statistic e Data Scientist student in love with Data Scientist and applications.

-- 🔭 I'm a Master in Education and graduate in mathematics
+- 🔭 I'm a Master in Education and graduate in Mathematics
 - 🌱 I’m currently learning **R, Python, SQL**
 - 👯 I’m looking to collaborate on **data science projects**
 - 📫 How to reach me **andrespinto0327@gmail.com**